FallenGameR/Books/mtg/notes.md

 - Goblins Everywhere - depends on red bombardment enchantment card, +
 - Graveyard Bash - ok, not very fun black deck, +
 - High Flying Valor - playable, not not very interesting, +
+- Scrapyard Sacrifice - not fun, +

 ## Not very interesting, but strong

 - Keep the Peace - strong health deck, but not very fun to play with, +
 - Rebel Armory - strong, artifacts, but complicated and not so fun, +
+- Selesnya Conclave - can be strong, but depends on cards, +

 ## Interesting